Australia: Siemens to remain in Adani mining project despite climate criticism | DW | 13.01.2020

 Siemens has announced it will remain involved in a controversial coal mining project in Australia, despite massive environmental criticism as the country continues to be ravaged by bushfires.

-But activists from Fridays for Future and Extinction Rebellion staged protests last week in a dozen German cities against the mine, including outside the firm's Munich headquarters, hoping to change the firm's stance on the project.
+But climate activists from Fridays for Future and Extinction Rebellion staged protests last week in a dozen German cities against the mine, including outside Siemens' Munich headquarters, hoping to change the firm's stance on the project.

-An activist against the Siemens-Adani project holds a sign criticizing the German conglomerate outside its Munich headquarters
+Activists against the Siemens-Adani project protested outside the German conglomerate offices on Friday

-The proposed Carmichael mine, owned by India's Adani group, has long sparked controversy but acrimony over the multi-billion-euro enterprise has been worsened by Australia's devastating wildfires.
+The proposed Carmichael mine, owned by India's Adani group, has long sparked controversy.
+Opposition to the multibillion-euro enterprise has worsened in the wake of Australia's recent devastating bushfires.

 'Inexcusable' project

-Meanwhile, German climate activist Luisa Neubauer called the decision by Siemens an "inexcusable mistake."
+German climate activist Luisa Neubauer , of Fridays for Future, has called the decision by Siemens an "inexcusable mistake."

 She joined Swedish activist Greta Thunberg in her condemnation of the German company as she told news agency dpa: "We asked Kaeser to do everything possible to prevent the Adani mine," referring to a meeting with the Siemens boss last week.
 "Instead, he will now profit from this disaster project."

-On Friday, Kaiser offered Neubauer a seat on the supervisory board at Siemens Energy, a new conventional and renewable energy company, but she turned it down.
+On Friday, Kaeser offered Neubauer a seat on the supervisory board at Siemens Energy, a new conventional and renewable energy company, but she turned it down.

 jsi/cmk (dpa, AFP)